ron0496/Quantium-Data-Analytics-Virtual-Experience-Program/README.md

 Create a measure to compare different control stores to each of the trial stores to do this write a function to reduce having to re-do the analysis for each trial store.
 Consider using Pearson correlations or a metric such as a magnitude distance e.g. 1- (Observed distance – minimum distance)/(Maximum distance – minimum distance) as a measure.

 Once you have selected your control stores, compare each trial and control pair during the trial period.
 You want to test if total sales are significantly different in the trial period and if so, check if the driver of change is more purchasing customers or more purchases per customers etc.

+### Observations and Recommendations

+* Control stores 233, 155, and 237 were selected for trial stores 77, 86, and 88, respectively.

+* Trial stores 77 and 88 showed significant differences in at least two out of three trial months, indicating a measurable impact.

+* Trial store 86, however, did not show a significant increase in sales despite a noticeable rise in customer numbers.

+* It’s recommended to consult the Category Manager to determine if any special promotions or discounts in trial store 86 may have affected sales figures by lowering prices.

 ## Task 3